 People with gross nails caused by fungus are likely to be less outgoing in social situations due to fears about how others might react when they see their nails.

-Why you should treat yellow toenails
+Why you should treat infected toenails

 You should treat fungus infections as quickly as possible.
 Once a fungal infection occurs they can be very difficult to cure.
 Also as the fungal infection progresses, your nails will look and feel worse and worse.
 The longer the fungus is left without treatment the longer it will take to cure once treatment starts.